joeyy-miller/Console-V/README.md

  	+ New rightDisplayController class
  	+ Press 'Option' (or 'Alt') key to swtich to the stauts bar
  	+ Navigate up/down using the arrows.
- 	+ Press enter to open up the status bar to show more information
+ 	+ Press enter to show the status of the item in the console.
+	+ Toggles that enable a kernel panic!
+	+ Toggles that can switch the color in the right hand bar
- 		+ sys:
++ Kernel Panic
- 			+ shows each variable in the system and the value.
+	+ Introduced many new featuers to make a kernel panic more obvious
+		+ Red labels, makes ConsoleV shutdown and requires reboot.